jfloff/mac-developer-setup/create_osx_usb_pen.md

 6. You now have a bootable Yosemite install drive.
 ![](http://i.imgur.com/hJwiO.gif)

 Onto formatting ...
-Just restart the computer and press the Option Key ⌥ (ALT key).
+Just restart the computer and press the Option Key (⌥ - ALT)